 *be sure to include “Hurricane Florence response” in the memo line

-The Hurricane Florence response page has information about volunteering in the Eastern Carolinas.
+The Hurricane Florence response page has information about volunteering in North Carolina.

 Our Hurricane Irma response page has information about volunteering in Northern Florida.